fde-capu/ft_transcendence/docs/checklist.md

 Checklist based on sub.
 12.1

  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
- - [ ] Login is kindda slow, is it some wrong timer?
  - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
  - [ ] Solve all TODOs all around.